Home

 The last thing you want to be doing is bowing your head or having to be bent double as you walk through your new room.

-So, prior to drawing up any plans for brand new and swanky modern loft conversion you need to get up in to the roof space and conduct a very simple experiment.
+So, prior to drawing up any plans for brand new and swanky modern loft conversion you need to get up in to the attic and conduct a very simple experiment.

 Go to the middle of the loft, where the roof is at its steepest angle, and you can stand upright without bending your head than there shouldn’t be a problem with sufficient headroom for your project.